 Photo by Kathy Mansfield

-We also honored, last summer, the schooner America, a 139’ replica of the yacht which started the America’s Cup tradition in 1851 by defeating the British to win the Royal Yacht Squadron’s “100 Guinea Cup.”
+We also honored, in 2016, the schooner America, a 139’ replica of the yacht which started the America’s Cup tradition in 1851 by defeating the British to win the Royal Yacht Squadron’s “100 Guinea Cup.”

 Schooner America with America's Cup